 There is growing excitement around the world about the potential of green hydrogen as a major energy carrier in our clean energy transition, and for good reason.
-A kilogram of hydrogen holds more chemical energy than any other fuel and burns cleanly.
+A kilogram of hydrogen holds more chemical energy that any other fuel and burns cleanly.
 This gives hydrogen the potential to be a direct substitute for fossil fuels in myriad fossil fuel applications and moves us further toward net-zero emission goals.

-“Clean hydrogen is key to cleaning up American manufacturing and slashing emissions from carbon-intensive materials like steel and cement while creating good-paying jobs,” U.S. Energy Secretary Jennifer Granholm said in an announcement of new Department of Energy (DOE) programs to accelerate progress and reduce the cost of producing hydrogen.
+“Clean hydrogen is key to cleaning up American manufacturing and slashing emissions from carbon-intensive materials like steel and cement while creating good-paying jobs,” U.S. Energy Secretary Jennifer Granholm said in announcement of new Department of Energy (DOE) programs to accelerate progress and reduce the cost of producing hydrogen.

 However, global production of hydrogen is small – 90 million tons per year, according to DOE.
 That compares to the 4.2 billion tons of crude oil produced per year; that is over 50 times more.
-Producing hydrogen is an extremely energy intensive process – one ton of hydrogen requires the energy equivalent to the combustion of 5 tons of oil (32 barrels), and that presents the challenge – the double objective of scaling up hydrogen supply and doing so cleanly.
+Producing hydrogen is an extremely energy intensive process – one ton of hydrogen requires the energy equivalent to the combustion of 5 tons of oil (32 barrels), and that presents the challenge – the double objective of scaling up hydrogen supply and to do so cleanly.

 The predominant way we manufacture hydrogen today is to use natural gas as a feedstock and burning fossil fuels to add energy; this is both energy efficient and inexpensive – but we cannot increase our CO2 footprint to make hydrogen.
-That would be environmentally absurd.
-As absurd as running an electric vehicle with coal-fired electric power generation.
+That would be environmentally absurd, as absurd as running an electric vehicle with coal-fired electric power generation.

-Generation IV fission technology, such as Terrestrial Energy’s IMSR® Generation IV fission power plant, is ideally suited for hydrogen production as it produces thermal energy at 600 degrees C, which is the thermal energy necessary.
-With the IMSR® power plant we have a source of clean thermal energy that is relevant for those energy and cost-efficient hydrogen production methods, and it has enormous clean energy muscle.
+Generation IV fission technology such as Terrestrial Energy’s IMSR Generation IV fission power plant is ideally suited for hydrogen production as it produces thermal energy at 600 degrees C, which is the thermal energy necessary.
+With the IMSR power plant we have a source of clean thermal energy that is relevant for those energy and cost-efficient hydrogen production methods, and it has enormous clean energy muscle.

-In addition, with 600 degrees C thermal energy supply, an IMSR® Generation IV fission power plant will generate electric power 50% more efficiently than Conventional Nuclear plants; these use low temperature water-cooled and moderated reactor technology.
-In other words, the IMSR®’s high operating temperature translates into much better electric power generation economics as well.
+In addition, with 600 degrees C thermal energy supply, an IMSR Generation IV fission power plant will generate electric power 50% more efficiently than Conventional Nuclear plants; these use low temperature water-cooled and moderated reactor technology.
+In other words, the IMSR’s high operating temperature translates into much better electric power generation economics as well.
 We should recall that hydrogen production requires a lot of electric power.

 Today’s dominant method of hydrogen production – steam methane reforming without carbon capture, which accounts for 95% of world output – is CO2 intensive.
 It emits more that 9.3 kg CO2 per kg hydrogen produced, which is becoming an actual cost with the coming carbon penalties.